AnLeDro/Holistic_Immobilisation/model.md

 Description: Specifications for enzyme modifications to enhance functionality or facilitate purification
 - spec_activity
   - Type: integer
-  - Description: Specific activity of the modified enzyme in U/mg
+  - Description: Specific activity of the modified enzyme in [U/mg]
+- reaction_spec_activity
+  - Type: string
+  - Desription: Substrate used for determination of specific activity.
 - tag
   - Type: string
   - Description: Type of affinity tag added to the enzyme
 - display
   - Type: string
-  - Description: Location and details of the affinity tag
+  - Description: Information on the enzyme display used as immobilisation technique (surface display, inclusion body display, ...).
 - mutation
   - Type: string
   - Description: Any point mutations introduced into the enzyme sequence